Pavithrakamalesan/Pavithrakamalesan/README.md

 ---

 ## 🚀 Let's Collaborate!
-💬 Open to discussions and collaborations in **Web Development, AI/ML, and Open-Source Projects!** Feel free to connect. ✨
+💬 Open to discussions and collaborations in **Web Development and Open-Source Projects!** Feel free to connect. ✨

 ---